 Afghanistan is a landlocked country in Central, and Southern Asia and is part of the Greater Middle East.
 It is bordered in the north by Tajikistan, Uzbekistan and Turkmenistan; south and east by Pakistan, west by Iran and in the far northeast by China.
 The climate is arid to semi arid with cold winters and hot summers.
 Dari (Afghan Persian) and Pashto are the country's official languages, the former is used in business and government.
 English is spoken among the elite, but to a lesser degree by the rest of the population.
 The main religion is Islam.
 The economy of Afghanistan has improved significantly since 2002 due to the infusion of multi-billion US dollars in international assistance and investments, remittances from expats, dramatic improvements in agricultural production and the end of a four-year drought in most of the country.
 However, Afghanistan still remains one of the poorest and least developed countries in the world and is highly dependent on foreign aid.
 In Afghanistan conservative Islamic values should be respected.
 Men and women are strictly segregated.
 It is advisable to use your right hand for eating, greeting and accepting gifts.
 It is not advisable to take photographs of local people, or official buildings etc. Expatriate women should dress modestly in public and ensure hair, arms and legs are covered.
 They should also be accompanied by an expatriate male colleague and sit in the back seat of vehicles.
 The working week is Sunday to Thursday.
 Businesses are closed on Fridays.
 The security risk for expatriates is extreme in Afghanistan.
 Risks include armed insurgent activities targeted at the government and foreign security personnel, suicide attacks, armed robbery, petty theft, carjacking and rape.
 The currency of Afghanistan is the Afghanistan Afghani (AFN).
 Credit cards are not accepted.
 Some ATMs in Kabul dispense US dollars as well as the local currency.
 Medical facilities are limited.
 Diarrhoeal diseases and other gastrointestinal infections are common.
 Respiratory tuberculosis is common.
 Malaria is present.
-The population of Afghanistan is 34.6 Million (2017 est.), while the inflation rate is 3.1% (Nov 2017).
+The population of Afghanistan is 34.6 Million (2018 est.), while the inflation rate (CPI) is -0.1% for Afghanistan as at July 2018.
+Xpatulator Hypothetical Tax for Afghanistan is based on the amount of income tax payable by a natural person which is calculated by applying the schedule in Article 4 (3) of the Income Tax Manual (2009).
+The current personal income tax rates are progressive up to 20%.

 Cost Of Living